maxgerhardt/gd32-arduino-core/README.md

 Initial contact and thoughts about an Arduino core implementation with @kemotz via Email.

+_02.06.2021:_

+Creation of the Github project and the discord channel.

 _10.06.2021:_

 A custom dev board has been designed and is in production.
 The repo with the files for it is at https://github.com/kemotz/GD32F1x0-dev-brd.